-Council operations: incremental changes to improve energy efficiency and reduce carbon emissions from our offices and vehicle fleet.
+Council operations: incremental changes to improve energy efficiency and reduce GHG emissions from our offices and vehicle fleet.

-From September 2020, we are making changes to ensure that decisions across all Council activities consider climate impacts.
+Decision making: from September 2020, decisions across all Council activities consider climate impacts.

 WHAT'S NEXT

 This strategy provides a framework to guide Horizons' response to climate change.
 During the July 2020 - June 2021 year, we will focus on three key initiatives: